LOCATOR GUIDE TO BOLIVIAN SPECIALTIES

 Scaled Fruiteater Ampelioides tschudii: In the last few years this bird has been recorded in several sites along the western foothill forests of Bolivia.
 The best site is at the top of Serranía Sadiri at 900m in Madidi N.P.
 The species is best found listening for it call in the upper canopy.
 For such a larger bird, it is often hard to locate.

 Scimitar-winged Piha Lipaugus uropygialis Vulnerable and Restricted-range: This rarely seen bird has been observed in Bolivia less than a dozen times (and maybe a half dozen times in Peru since 1980).
 Older reports exist from the Chapare Road (see Miguelito) and a site on the Coroico Road called "Sacramento Alto," several kilometers beyond Chuspipata.
-Presently the only consistent site for this species is the Apa Apa forest near Chulumani.
+The old site of Apa Apa is no longer reliable because of forest destruction.
+In 2017, Jeffrey Cheney saw the species in the Choquetanga Valley "I saw the Scimitar-winged Piha in the gulch just below the rockslide.
+That rockslide was more or less at the beginning of the Machariapo Valley after you enter the national Park and head towards Peru."

 Amazonian Umbrellabird Cephalopterus ornatus: This is another amazing Cotinga of the tropical forest lowlands.
 There are no tricks to this species, with most observations results of being in the right place at the right time.
 It has been seen more frequently near the Carrasco N.P.
 Cock-of-the-rock lek and in the forests of Flor de Oro, Noel Kempff N.P.